dedrahem/slack_rails/README.md

 ##### An **abbreeeeeviated** yet, short list of hurdles and takeaways.

 1. Shading alternate rows by brute force.
-It worked and included a callout for class as an #ID and an @mixin being used with ruby in the view.html.erb .
+It worked and included use of an ID# and mixin include with ruby in the view.html.erb .
 See the html and stylesheet.

 2. Rails 5.
 Reinstalled Rails 4.
 Then decided to move on to Rails 5.
 So consequently am now running rails version manager.
 But this is okay, now when i select a project directory a system message pop up will say something like:
 > RVM used your Gemfile for selecting Ruby, it is all fine - Heroku does that too, you can ignore these warnings with 'rvm rvmrc warning ignore . . . .